Title 42 Challenges

 What is the government doing and why are we challenging it?

 In March 2020 the federal government established an unlawful system for restricting immigration along our borders, invoking Title 42 of the U.S. Code, a public health provision that has been on the books for almost 130 years but had never before been applied to immigration.
-The policy, often referred to as the “Title 42 policy,” expels adults, children, and families seeking U.S. protection en masse, denying them any chance to present their case to an immigration judge.
-While the Trump administration insisted that closing the borders to asylum seekers was necessary to control the COVID-19 pandemic, medical and public health experts have repeatedly debunked such claims as baseless.
+The policy, often referred to as the “Title 42 policy,” expelled adults, children, and families seeking protection, denying them any chance to present their case to an immigration judge.
+While the Trump administration insisted that closing the borders to asylum seekers was necessary to control the COVID-19 pandemic, medical and public health experts repeatedly debunked such claims as baseless.

-Pursuant to longstanding immigration statutes protecting refugees, people fleeing persecution are entitled to assert claims for asylum and related forms of humanitarian relief, and to procedures established by Congress to ensure the fair determination of their right to remain in the United States.
+Pursuant to longstanding immigration statutes protecting refugees, people fleeing persecution are entitled to assert claims for asylum and related forms of humanitarian relief, and to access procedures established by Congress to ensure the fair determination of their right to remain in the United States.
 Unaccompanied children are entitled to additional protections and must generally be transferred to the custody of the Office of Refugee Resettlement, where they receive a range of services including legal representation.
-But under the Title 42 policy, adult and unaccompanied child asylum seekers alike have been subject to detention and summary expulsion to Mexico, or to the very countries they fled.
-It is estimated that since February 2021, the Biden administration has carried out over one million expulsions pursuant to the Title 42 policy.
+But under the Title 42 policy, adult and unaccompanied child asylum seekers alike were subject to detention and summary expulsion to Mexico, or to the very countries they fled.
+It is estimated that the government carried out over 2.8 million expulsions pursuant to the Title 42 policy.

-Both the Trump and Biden administrations have claimed that the Title 42 policy is necessary to protect border officers and that asylum seekers cannot be processed at the border without spending time in congregate settings (i.e., Customs and Border Protection (CBP) facilities) where COVID-19 will spread.
-Since the policy’s inception, this justification has been roundly rejected by public health experts, who have explained that the government can safely process asylum seekers with the same commonsense measures – including social distancing, masks, and testing – we all use to mitigate COVID-19 spread in our daily lives.
+Both the Trump and Biden administrations claimed that the Title 42 policy is necessary to protect border officers and that asylum seekers cannot be processed at the border without spending time in congregate settings (i.e., Customs and Border Protection (CBP) facilities) where COVID-19 would spread.
+From the policy’s inception, this justification was roundly rejected by public health experts, who explained that the government could safely process asylum seekers with commonsense COVID-19 mitigation measures – including social distancing, masks, and testing.

-Even top scientists at the Centers for Disease Control and Prevention (CDC) – which issued the order underlying the policy – have rejected Title 42 expulsions as unnecessary.
+Even top scientists at the Centers for Disease Control and Prevention (CDC) – which issued the order underlying the policy – rejected Title 42 expulsions as unnecessary.
 When the policy was first proposed by the Trump administration, the agency’s head of global migration and quarantine refused to sign off on it, calling it a “morally wrong” attempt to “keep Hispanics out of the country.”
-Nevertheless, the Trump administration forced the policy into effect, and the Biden administration has kept Title 42 in place.
+Nevertheless, the Trump administration forced the policy into effect, and the Biden administration kept Title 42 in place for more than two years.

-On April 1, 2022 the Biden Administration announced it would terminate the Title 42 policy on May 23, 2022.
-That decision is now being challenged in litigation brought by a group of states that oppose the winddown of Title 42.
-Anti-immigrant lawmakers are also seeking to codify Title 42 and keep it in place by tying it to the emergency declaration that provides for vital COVID-19 measures.
+On April 1, 2022 the Biden administration announced it would terminate the Title 42 policy on May 23, 2022.
+That decision was halted due to litigation brought by a group of states that opposed the winddown of Title 42.
+The administration proceeded to expand the policy’s application to new nationalities, which the court order did not require.

 Whose life is at stake?